Decisions made at governmental levels regarding trade between nations can have a positive or negative impact

 on your business.
 Join and participate in the world trade association in your city or state.
 You will have access to

-protective barriers.
-This would be possible if all trading partners were equal and if all products and services could
+national protective barriers.
+This would be possible if all trading partners were equal and if all products and

 UNDERSTANDING INTERNATIONAL TRADE ISSUES: USEFUL WEBSITES